The Flyers are poised to land a top-10 draft pick. Here are six center prospects they could target.

 James Hagens, Boston College (NCAA)

-Once viewed as the clear No. 1 pick in this draft thanks to his exploits at the U.S. National Team Development Program and his record-breaking performance at the Under-18 Worlds (nine goals and 22 points in seven games), Hagens’ stock seems to have cooled with many draft analysts during his first year at Boston College.
+Once viewed as the clear No. 1 pick in this draft thanks to his exploits at the U.S. National Team Development Program and his record-breaking performance at the Under-18 Worlds (nine goals and 22 points in seven games), Hagens has seen his stock go down with many draft analysts during his first year at Boston College.

 The perceived slide for Hagens could be a godsend for the Flyers, who would welcome a player with these tools and potential as a centerman for Matvei Michkov.